Tencent/tencent-ml-images/README.md

 **Note**：Some URLs in [train_url.txt](https://pan.baidu.com/s/1cx6n6CYNqegKVq1O2YVCJg) have expired or may expire in future.
 If that, please provide us the missing URLs, we could provide the corresponding tfrecords.
 --->

+#### How to handle the invalid URLs during downloading?
-**Note**：As many URLs from ImageNet have expired, we also provide the correpsonding image indexes of ImageNet for these URLs in ML-Images.
+As many URLs from ImageNet have expired, we also provide the correpsonding image indexes of ImageNet for these URLs in ML-Images.
 We provide two new files that include the corresponding image index of ImageNet for each URL that is from ImageNet, including
 `train_urls_and_index_from_imagenet.txt` and `val_urls_and_index_from_imagenet.txt`.
 * train_urls_and_index_from_imagenet.txt ([link1](https://drive.google.com/open?id=1iK5j1zJ7SkitQ3ZIblYbUalAr5nFlngj), [link2](https://pan.baidu.com/s/145sGwH8Tv3RVwXZ95DuN4w))
 * val_urls_and_index_from_imagenet.txt ([link1](https://drive.google.com/open?id=1ojVU0TIA3n9ytOW8p94IWbGD8QfXAfNj), [link2](https://pan.baidu.com/s/1p5sQrMUbfxiG94OjHj9-mQ))